barstoolbluz/floxenvs/jupyterlab/README.md

 # 🚀 Flox Environment for JupyterLab

-This `jupyterlab-headless` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.
+This `jupyterlab` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.

 ## ✨ Features